khumodiatlaM/go-rest-api/README.md

 * `POST /users`:    Create a new user.
 * `POST /users/login`: Authenticate a user and return a JWT token.
 * `GER /users/:id`: Retrieve a user by id. **(Protected, requires JWT token)**

+### Monitoring
+The API is instrumented with Prometheus metrics for monitoring.
+You can access the metrics at http://localhost:8080/metrics.

 ### Documentation